 Seattle is the most obvious choice.
 The city was the home of the SuperSonics until the franchise relocated to Oklahoma City in 2008.
 It has topped lists whenever relocation has been discussed, such as when the Sacramento Kings were up for sale in 2013.

-The city has the 22,090-capacity KFC Yum!
+The city could host games at the 22,090-capacity KFC Yum!
 Center, the home of the Louisville Cardinals.

 Las Vegas, Nevada

 Vegas already has an established relationship with the league by hosting the Summer League.
-Sin City has welcomed new sports teams in recent years with the NHL’s Vegas Golden Knights, the NFL’s Las Vegas Raiders, and the WNBA’s Las Vegas Aces.
-A new team could share T-Mobile Arena with the Knights.
+Sin City has welcomed new major sports teams in recent years with the NHL's Vegas Golden Knights, the NFL's Las Vegas Raiders and the WNBA's Las Vegas Aces.
+A new NBA team could share T-Mobile Arena with the Knights.
 Of all the cities on this list, Las Vegas is the most likely to actually land a franchise.

 Montreal, Quebec, Canada